CCurl/c3/README.md

   - name:   char[NAME_LEN+1]     (NULL terminated)

 ## Default sizes for PC-based systems
-- The default NAME_LEN is 13.
+- The default NAME_LEN is 29.
 - The default CODE_SZ is 128K bytes (code and dictionary).
 - The default VARS_SZ is  4MB bytes (strings and variables).
-- The default STK_SZ  is   64 CELLS (data and return stacks).
+- The default STK_SZ  is  256 CELLS (data and return stacks).
-- The default LSTK_SZ is   30 CELLS (loop stack, multiple of 3).
+- The default LSTK_SZ is  150 CELLS (loop stack, multiple of 3).
-- The default REGS_SZ is  100 CELLS (register stack, multiple of 10).
+- The default REGS_SZ is  500 CELLS (register stack, multiple of 10).
-- These are defined in the sys-init.h file.
+- These are defined in the c3.h file.

 ## Building c3:
 - Windows: there is a c3.sln file for Visual Studio